memN0ps/arsenal-rs/README.md

 # MimiRust - Hacking the Windows operating system to hand us the keys to the kingdom with Rust.
 <p>MimiRust is a program based on the wdigest attack vector implementation employed within Mimikatz.
-MimiRust has been made to extract pain-text passwords out of the memory of certain Windows operating systems.
+MimiRust has been made to extract the current users Windows password out of memory.
 Also like the name suggests MimiRust has been made in the Rust language.</p>
 <h2>Which operating systems does MimiRust support</h2>
 <p>It supports the following operating systems:</p>
 <ul>